-SEC.
-6. Section 32288 of the Education Code is amended to read:

-- 32288. (a) In order to ensure compliance with this article, each school shall forward its comprehensive school safety plan to the school district or county office of education for approval. - (b) (1) (A) Before adopting its comprehensive school safety plan, the schoolsite council or school safety planning committee shall hold a public meeting at the schoolsite in order to allow members of the public the opportunity to express an opinion about the school safety plan. - (B) Confidential information relating to tactical responses to criminal incidents, pursuant to paragraph (1) of subdivision (f) of Section 32281, shall not be included at the public meeting. - (2) The schoolsite council or school safety planning committee shall notify, in writing, the following persons and entities, if available, of the public meeting: - (A) The local mayor.
+- SEC.
+5. Section 32288 of the Education Code is amended to read: - 32288. (a) In order to ensure compliance with this article, each school shall forward its comprehensive school safety plan to the school district or county office of education for approval. - (b) (1) (A) Before adopting its comprehensive school safety plan, the schoolsite council or school safety planning committee shall hold a public meeting at the schoolsite in order to allow members of the public the opportunity to express an opinion about the school safety plan. - (B) Confidential information relating to tactical responses to criminal incidents, pursuant to paragraph (1) of subdivision (f) of Section 32281, shall not be included at the public meeting. - (2) The schoolsite council or school safety planning committee shall notify, in writing, the following persons and entities, if available, of the public meeting: - (A) The local mayor. - (B) A representative of the local school employee organization. - (C) A representative of each parent organization at the schoolsite, including the parent teacher association and parent teacher clubs.